-Elijah Rising is ending sex trafficking sexual exploitation by equipping a new generation of Justice warriors to confront culture through prayer awareness and intervention in the spirit of Isaiah 1:17
+Elijah Rising is ending sex trafficking and sexual exploitation by equipping a new generation of justice warriors to confront culture through prayer, awareness, intervention and aftercare in the spirit of Isaiah 1:17.

 Learn to do good.
 Seek justice.
 Rebuke the oppressor.
 Defend the fatherless.
 Plead for the widow.
 Isaiah 1:17 (NKJV)